Skip to main content

 We talked to a range of key groups to find out what changes they’d like to see in the city centre.
 They helped us identify issues and come up with some proposals to fix them.
 Most of the short-term proposals are low cost, can be implemented quickly, and we are keen to get on with them.

-• what would you do differently?
+• what they would do differently.

 Why we need to make changes